albertotrunk/UE5-Dream/README.md

 UE5 Stable Diffusion Plugin the Dream project!

-Currently the code is private, but is going to be open-source and free-for-all very soon!
+Currently the code is private, but is going to be open-source and free-for-all!

+THE EARLY ACCESS WILL BE AVAILABLE SOON
+I need someone who works in Epic or have a Megagrant to check the code

 What??
 Why??
 How??